So, you want to make this year count?

 Self-care is about holistic healing, and ensuring your whole self is being nurtured.

 When you simply restrict a behaviour, it can be effective for a season.
 ‘White-knuckling’ will never be enough to heal you though.
 It is important to delve beneath the surface and find the deeper issue fuelling the behaviour.
 Pornography or sexual acting out is a symptom of an intimacy disorder.
 It is medication for a hurting heart.
 Some women have obvious wounds in their past, while others may come from a fairly stable background.
 In most cases however, the sexual behaviour is masking some kind of pain or discomfort.
 With the help of recovery material or a counsellor, explore your heart and find the pain you are medicating.

-Pray & Connect with God
+5. Pray and connect with God

 Pray over the year and don’t stop.
 Make time to listen for God’s voice, too.
 Ask Him for clarity and wisdom, and wait on it.
 If you’re feeling distant from God, do your best to connect with him however you can right now.
 Simply listen to healing music if it’s all you can muster.
 Otherwise, it may be an ideal time start reconnecting with your Church community, or carving out some space to interact with the Bible.
 These are rather ‘traditional’ suggestions for engaging with God.
 They’re a great start, but remember each individual’s relationship with God looks different, and the way they connect with him is unique.
 It’s okay if your relationship with him looks like doubts and questions at the moment, just don’t forget he’s there for you, in all seasons.